wpshopify/docs/getting-started/common-issues.md

 ## Syncing Errors

 We've taken great steps to ensure that the syncing process works across multiple different environments.
 However sometimes a web host may have certain restrictions in place that prevent the process from finishing successfully.

 If you're not finding a particular syncing error in the list below, please open an issue on the official WordPress.org forums here: https://wordpress.org/plugins/wpshopify/ .
-You can also <a href="https://wpshop.io/purchase">purchase</a> a WP Shopify Pro license to receive dedicated live support in our private Slack channel.
+You can also [purchase](https://wpshop.io/purchase) a WP Shopify Pro license to receive dedicated live support in our private Slack channel.

 ### First things to check